wrynearson/wrynearson.github.io/src/pages/eo-predictor.md

 Working with satellite data is difficult.
 A variety of providers, platforms and licensing restrictions make finding useful, timely Earth observation hard.
 Humanitarians and disaster responders have enough to worry about.

-With the help of some colleagues (and chatbots...), I made [EO Predictor](https://developmentseed.org/eo-predictor/), a simple mobile-friendly website that shows upcoming predicted observations worldwide in the next 48h.
+With the help of some colleagues (and LLMs...), I made [EO Predictor](https://developmentseed.org/eo-predictor/), a simple mobile-friendly website that shows upcoming predicted observations worldwide in the next 48h.

 ![](/assets/img/eo-predictor/eo-predictor-overview.webp)